Likelihood-based estimation and prediction for a measles outbreak in Samoa: Case Study

 \subsection{Model}

 To model the dynamics, we build upon the SEIR compartmental model, adding compartments for the additional data available (deaths and hospitalisations).

 $S$ represents the susceptible population, who become exposed ($E$) but not infectious at rate $\beta \frac{I}{N}$ on contact with the infectious ($I$).
 Exposed individuals become infectious $I$ at a rate $\gamma$, and report their infection (tracked by $I_c$).
 Infectious individuals can then recover to $R$ at rate $\alpha$, become hospitalised ($H$) at rate $\eta$.
-Hospitalisation is tracked by $H_c$, and hospitalised individuals recover and are discharged ($G$) at rate $\rho$, or die ($D$) at rate $\mu$.
+Hospitalisation is tracked by $H_c$, and hospitalised individuals recover and are discharged ($G$) at rate $\delta$, or die ($D$) at rate $\mu$.
 We also track the total number of reported cases ($I_c$), the total number of hospitalisations ($H_c$), and the total at-risk population $N = S+E+I+R+H+G$.
 We neglect vital dynamics, due to the relatively short duration of the outbreak, and also vaccination effects, which were implemented too late into the epidemic to have a significant effect.
 Pre-existing vaccinated individuals are modelled as a non-zero $R(t=0)$.
 Because we are assuming this existing population of vaccinated individuals, we define a critical threshold parameter $\Rz$ following \citep{vandenDriessche2008,vandenDriessche_Watmough_2002} as

 We note that not all states have corresponding data, that is we have a partially observed model.
 The observed states are described in \Cref{table:model_to_data}.
 Partially observed models introduce additional problems when fitting a differential equation model.
 At a basic level, it becomes difficult to quantify model misfit without estimating the state simultaneously.
 It also can introduce identifiability problems, depending on the state variables that can be observed \cite{tuncer2018}.
+In this analysis, we also relax the implicit assumption in \citep{tuncer2018,roosa2019} that the state at $t=0$ is known, in particular the ratio $S(t=0)/N(t=0)$.